markd89/FrontPocket/README.md

 Note: Developed/tested under Debian Linux.
-MacOS/Windows "should" work.
+MacOS/Windows "should" work but hasn't been tested.
 Please test and provide a PR for any needed fixes.

 Inspiration for this project comes from Kokorodoki which provides a similar featureset for Kokoro TTS. https://github.com/eel-brah/kokorodoki